Blog Layout

 What Makes a Successful Parent Coach Plan?

-As you begin to work with clients you may rely heavily on an outline you create for yourself.
-You can include all the components listed below, knowing that you have flexibility to follow your client’s lead.
-Once you gain more experience the flow will feel natural and personal, and you may find that you are instinctively adapting to each of your different clients and their unique personalities and needs with your parent coach plan.
+As you begin to work with clients, you may rely heavily on an outline you create for yourself.
+You can include all the components listed below, knowing that you have the flexibility to follow your client’s lead.
+Once you gain more experience, the flow will feel natural and personal, and you may find that you are instinctively adapting to each of your different clients and their unique personalities and needs with your parent coach plan.

 Ground

-Many parents come into coaching full of stress and worry, with the tasks and demands of daily life swirling around in their heads.
-At the start of each session you can serve your clients best by modeling how to slow down and commit to being fully present in the moment.
+Many parents come into coaching full of stress and worry, with the tasks and demands of daily life pulling their minds in a million directions.
+At the start of each session, you can serve your clients best by modeling how to slow down and commit to being fully present in the moment.

 Intend

-Even though your client will set intentions for their entire journey, each session is precious time and will be most effectively used with a clear intention.
-In some sessions a client will have a crystal clear intention for what they want to receive or accomplish.
-Many times a client will vent, complain, or need a lot of support to set an intention.
+Even though your client will set intentions for their entire journey, each session is precious time and will be most effectively used with a clear intention or goal.
+In some sessions, clients will have crystal clear intentions for what they want to receive or accomplish.
+Many times, a client will vent, complain, or need a lot of support to set an intention.

 Setting an intention is not just so you, the coach, have a thread to follow in the session.
-The intention is for the client, so they can feel the forward progress of their personal growth.
+The intention is for the client to feel the progress of their personal growth.
 This is a distinct difference between coaching and therapy; never underestimate the value of establishing a clear intention.

 Celebrate

-Again, parents who are facing challenges or struggling with real issues are often tempted to focus only on problems and difficulties.
+Again, parents who are struggling are often tempted to focus only on problems and difficulties.
 When you invite a client to celebrate something that occurred in the family or in their life, you are actually rewiring their brain to look for positive evidence.

 You will have experienced this already throughout your journey in